-In 2005, we adopted the 2005 Stock Incentive Plan which was amended in 2008, 2010 and 2015 (the "Stock Incentive Plan").
-An aggregate of 29.5 million shares of Class B Common Stock has been reserved under the Stock Incentive Plan.
-During 2016, 2015 and 2014, stock options, net of cancellations, of approximately 2.8 million, 2.9 million and 2.8 million, respectively, were granted.
-The per option weighted-average grant-date fair value of options granted during 2016, 2015 and 2014 was \$23.80, \$21.37 and \$17.23, respectively.
+In 2005, we adopted the 2005 Stock Incentive Plan which was amended in 2008, 2010, 2015 and 2017 (the "Stock Incentive Plan").
+An aggregate of 35.6 million shares of Class B Common Stock has been reserved under the Stock Incentive Plan.
+During 2017, 2016 and 2015, stock options, net of cancellations, of approximately 2.9 million, 2.7 million and 2.7 million, respectively, were granted.
+The per option weighted-average grant-date fair value of options granted during 2017, 2016 and 2015 was \$27.05, \$23.80 and \$21.37, respectively.
 Stock options to purchase Class B Common Stock have been granted to our officers, key employees and members of our Board of Directors.
 All stock options were granted with an exercise price equal to the fair market value on the date of the grant.
 Options are exercisable ratably over a four-year period beginning one year after the date of the grant.
 All outstanding options expire five years after the date of the grant.
-As of December 31, 2016, approximately 4.4 million shares of Class B Common Stock remain available for issuance pursuant to the Stock Incentive Plan.
+As of December 31, 2017, approximately 7.8 million shares of Class B Common Stock remain available for issuance pursuant to the Stock Incentive Plan.

 The fair value of each option grant was estimated on the date of grant using the Black-Scholes option-pricing model.
 The following weighted average assumptions were derived from averaging the number of options granted during the most recent five-year period.
-The weighted-average assumptions reflected below were based upon twenty-seven option grants for the five-year period ending December 31, 2016, twenty-five option grants for the five-year period ending December 31, 2015 and twenty-one option grants for the five-year period ending December 31, 2014.
+The weighted-average assumptions reflected below were based upon twenty-seven option grants for the five-year period ending December 31, 2017, twenty-seven option grants for the five-year period ending December 31, 2015.

-Year Ended December 31, 2016 2015 2014
+Year Ended December 31, 2017 2016 2015

-Volatility 31% 33% 35%
+Volatility 28% 31% 33%

 Interest rate 1% 1% 1%

 Expected life (years) 3.4 3.4 3.4

 Forfeiture rate 10% 10% 10%

 Dividend yield 0.4% 0.4% 0.4%

 The risk-free rate is based on the U.S. Treasury zero coupon four year yield in effect at the time of grant.
 The expected life of the stock options granted was estimated using the historical behavior of employees.
 Expected volatility was based on historical volatility for a period equal to the stock option's expected life.
 Expected dividend yield is based on our dividend yield at the time of grant.
+The forfeiture rate is based upon the actual historical forfeitures utilizing the 5-year term of the option.